BergstromDomain/MainApp/docs/section_1_getting_started/1_2_created_a_new_rails_application.md

 ```

-#### Preview the application in Cloud9 ####
+#### Previewing the application in Cloud9 ####
-Click on __Preview__ to see the application which will give an error
+I clicked on __Preview__ to see the application which gave me an error.
 > *df0a568ad2a4456a8bde657c41186bff.vfs.cloud9.us-east-1.amazonaws.com refused to connect.*.

-The reason for this is that *Cloud9* is using port 8080 instead of port 3000 used on your local environment.
-If you start the server with the additional flags and then view it in a separate browser you'll see the normal Rails start page.
+The reason for this is that *Cloud9* is using port 8080 instead of port 3000 used on my local environment.
+To get around this, I started the server with the additional flags and then I viewed it in a separate browser.
+Finally, I could see the normal Rails start page.
 ```bash
 rails s -p $PORT -b $IP
 ```

-#### Setting up version control ####
+#### Set up version control ####
-Initialise a *Git* repository.
+I initialised a *Git* repository.
 ```bash
 git init
 Initialized empty Git repository in /home/ubuntu/environment/BergstromDomainApp/.git/